 Chart class I wrote.

 My GitHub repository for Shared Itinerary is at bogardpd/shared_itinerary.
+(Shared Itinerary is no longer maintained.)

-The inspiration for my chart design was the time bar layout of ITA Matrix Airfare Search; instead of showing a lot of itinerary options for one traveler, I’d be a single itinerary each for a number of travelers. ↩︎
+The inspiration for my chart design was the time bar layout of ITA Matrix Airfare Search; instead of showing a lot of itinerary options for one traveler, it’d be a single itinerary each for a number of travelers. ↩︎